New Natural Stone Tile - Sales & Installations

 Follow-up Activities and Initial Maintenance

+- Documentation.
 Process the billing and get a hand written or published warranty.
 Retain the sales receipt and any product description from the purchase of the goods.
 If possible, document the manufacturer's name and the manufacturer's full product description including color.
-Furthermore, retain a sample of the tile or stone for comparisons.
+Furthermore, retain a sample of the stone for comparisons.
 For insurance purposes, it's good to have a picture of your new product in a safe place.